 Q 9.11

 A compound microscope consists of an objective lens of focal length 2.0 cm and an eyepiece of focal length 6.25 cm separated by a distance of 15 cm.
-How far from the objective should an object be placed in order to obtain the final image at (a) the least distance of distinct vision 25 cm, and (b) at infinity?
+How far from the objective should an object be placed to obtain the final image at (a) the least distance of distinct vision 25 cm, and (b) at infinity?
 What is the magnifying power of the microscope in each case?

 Q 9.12

-A person with a normal near point 25 cm using a compound microscope with objective of focal length 8.0 mm and an eyepiece of focal length 2.5 cm can bring an object placed at 9.0 mm from the objective in sharp focus.
+A person with a normal near point 25 cm using a compound microscope with an objective of focal length 8.0 mm and an eyepiece of focal length 2.5 cm can bring an object placed at 9.0 mm from the objective in sharp focus.
 What is the separation between the two lenses?
 Calculate the magnifying power of the microscope.

 Q 9.13